+Friends of Osprey Junction Trailhead will use, showcase and educate the public about Florida-Friendly Landscaping Principles.
 Like an art show of works by Mother Nature herself, Gardening Programs at Osprey Junction Trailhead will provide a living gallery of flowers, plants and trees.
-A unique combination of demonstration gardens and classroom events, our Gardening Programs will include a variety of areas where visitors can learn about flowers, tress and plants or just relax and enjoy nature.
+A unique combination of demonstration gardens and classroom events, our Gardening Programs will include a variety of areas where visitors can learn about flowers, trees and plants or just relax and enjoy nature.

 Native Plant/Container Garden